chaw/r7rs-libs/README.md

 6: Database Packages

 * relational-database
-* database: TODO
+* database: TODO - in progress
+* database-interpolate
+* database-commands
+* within-database: TODO?
-* relational infrastructure: TODO
+* database-browse
 * wt-tree
   * tests pass with Chibi and Larceny, fails to compile with Kawa -- TODO